espressif/esp-idf/docs/en/api-guides/build-system.rst

 - INCLUDE_DIRECTORIES - include directories for all component source files
 - KCONFIGS - list of Kconfig files found in components in build; set by ``idf_build_process``
 - KCONFIG_PROJBUILDS - list of Kconfig.projbuild files found in components in build; set by ``idf_build_process``
+- MINIMAL_BUILD - perform a minimal build by including only the "common" components required by all other components, along with the components that are direct or transitive dependencies only of the ``main`` component.
+By default, this property is disabled (set to ``OFF``), but it can be enabled by setting it to ``ON``.
 - PROJECT_NAME - name of the project; set from ``idf_build_process`` PROJECT_NAME argument
 - PROJECT_DIR - directory of the project; set from ``idf_build_process`` PROJECT_DIR argument
 - PROJECT_VER - version of the project; set from ``idf_build_process`` PROJECT_VER argument